 (Poem 2, Page 41 )

-In this same vein and as a reflection of the African society, it is a plea that Africa does not lose her value and stop trading her culture for the westernised, bastardised version.
+In this same vein and as a reflection of the African society it is a plea that Africa not lose her value and trade her culture for the westernised version.

-Lawino talks about the ways of the white people and their manner of dancing, which involves ballroom dancing and pressing their bodies together.
-She is appalled by this act of theirs and she is naive at the prospect of dancing in that manner, “…I am ignorant of the dances of foreigners…”
+Lawino talks about the ways of the white people and their manner of dancing.
+She is appalled by this act of theirs and is naive at the prospect of dancing in that manner, “…I am ignorant of the dances of foreigners…”

 She talks about the dances of Acoli people with more respect than she has ever shown to whatever the white people do.

-Okot p’Bitek’s writing is quite hilarious and makes use of different figures of speech such as irony, hyperbole, simile, metaphor and many more to pass across the message of keeping Africa’s diverse cultures intact.
+Okot p’Bitek’s writing is quite hilarious and makes use of different figures of speech to pass across the message of keeping Africa’s diverse cultures intact.

 There are thirteen poems in this collection and each is easy to read and comprehend.